saucelabs/sauce-docs/docs/api-testing/contract-testing.md

 ## Testing the API Consumer Side
 To test the API consumer (client) side:
+1. You'll first need to generate a webhook URL for your Project, if you don't have one already.
+See [Incoming Webhooks](/api-testing/integrations/pagerduty-webhooks/#incoming-webhooks).
+This URL includes the `{hookId}` variable referenced in the next step's code snippet.

-1. From a command-line terminal, start [Piestry](/api-testing/mocking/), our API mocking server, by issuing the launch command:
+2. From a command-line terminal, start [Piestry](/api-testing/mocking/), our API mocking server, by issuing the launch command:
   ```bash
   docker run -v "$(pwd)/myspec:/specs" \
   -p 5000:5000 quay.io/saucelabs/piestry \
   -u /specs/myspec.yaml \
   --logger https://{SAUCE_USERNAME}:{SAUCE_ACCESS_KEY}@{SAUCE_API_ENDPOINT}/{hook_id}/insights/events/_contract
   ```

+  To learn how to generate a hook_id, which is part of the webhook URL

   <details><summary>Want to run Piestry as part of a build?</summary>